I have watched one million and one videos on how to cut pineapple and finally found a way that makes my life easy… without cutting off a finger.

 Fresh pineapple.
 I love it and hate it, but as you likely know, once you have fresh pineapple you never want to go back to the canned stuff.
 There’s just no question.
 Fresh juicy pineapple tastes so much better.
 But fresh pineapple can be such a pain to cut, core, and peel, right?
 I can’t possibly be the only one that has a love hate relationship with it, can I?

 I have watched countless videos that show me how to cut pineapple, and while some are super cool (I tried it.
-You don’t want to know.), many of them were for knife skills beyond mine.
+You don’t want to know), many of them were for knife skills beyond mine.
 Soooo, I kept on trying and finally mixed a few techniques together, then perfected the easiest way for me to cut pineapple.
 Since I have a new set of knives to show off I figured why not show you how to cut pineapple the easy way too?

 But pineapple… we’re talking about how to cut pineapple.
 I know.
 I got sidetracked there for a minute.
-I am a little obsessed with my new knives.
+I am a little obsessed with these knives.
 A sharp knife is KEY to cutting pineapple.
 I like to use a chef’s knife to lob off the ends and cut the pineapple in four.
 Okay, I use more finesse then ‘lobbing’ because that knife does slide through even the tough pineapple skin like butter!

-Then I use the serrated utility knife to core the center and cut the skin off the pineapple.
+Then I use a serrated utility knife to core the center and cut the skin off the pineapple.
 I found the best way to do that is to cut the pineapple into 4 wedges to core it, then cut each wedge in half again before taking the skin off.
 Are you still with me?
 Aren’t you glad I have pictures?
 They say it much better!

 Are you wondering why I needed so much pineapple?
 Well, I needed them for a make your own piña colada bar this weekend.
 That, my friends, is a winning party plan because you can make it a mocktail OR a cocktail and the kids get to have fun with it too.
-I’ll even share my top secret party plan with you in a few days.
-Shall we chat about carving pineapples into intricate shapes next?
-Sorry to disappoint, but I’m not there yet.
-If only this gorgeous knife block came with a magic button for that.
-Oh, and in case you are wondering, yes, this knife set is worth every penny.

 Oh, and one other sweet feature?
 The end of the handles are labeled.
 No trying to remember which knife is in which slot and playing that ‘slide it out’ guessing game.
 I’m pretty sure they thought of everything with these knives.